 Access to these companies through CDME provides university faculty direct access to manufacturing capabilities, commercialization processes, and industry experts.
 Contact us today!

 IC3D is a leading manufacturer of 3D printing consumables and products, including a line of high quality filaments developed exclusively for 3D printing which is manufactured in Ohio, USA.
 The company also designs and builds a series of custom 3D printers.
-Under the membership agreement, IC3D has installed a series of 3D printers at the center and supplied the center with filament.
-CDME staff are utilizing the printers in support of member projects and on-going engineering initiatives.
+Under the partnership agreement, IC3D has installed a series of 3D printers at the center and supplied the center with filament.
+CDME staff are utilizing the printers in support of partner projects and on-going engineering initiatives.
 Addition of the printers will greatly enhance CDME’s rapid prototyping and engineering analysis capabilities.

 Whirlpool Corporation is the number one major appliance manufacturer in the world, with approximately $21 billion in annual sales, 97,000 employees and 70 manufacturing and technology research centers in 2015.
 The company has come to the CDME with the task of analyzing and improving the forming processes used with pre-decorated steels to expand their capabilities and improve product performance.
 The goal is to develop standard verified test methods for the analysis of these substrates.